 Note Using the Device Configuration wizard is the recommended method of configuring drives.
-See "Using the Device Configuration Wizard" on page 41 for wizard restrictions and more information.
+See "The Device Configuration Wizard" on page 45 for wizard restrictions and more information.

-▼ To add drives
+To add drives

-- 1. Complete the steps necessary for the server to recognize the attached drives (see "Performing Initial Device Configuration" on page 34). - 2.
-In the NetBackup Administration Console, click Media and Device Management > Devices. - 3.
+- 1. Complete the steps necessary for the server to recognize the attached drives (see "Performing Initial Device Configuration" on page 34). - In the NetBackup Administration Console, click Media and Device Management > Devices. - 3.
 Select Actions > New > Drive.